farnazfotrousi/QoE-Probe-Android/README.md

 How the QoE probe works
 Installation and Integration instructions
 Appendix I: Alternative integration solutions
-Appendix III: User Interfaces of the QoE probe
+Appendix II: User Interfaces of the QoE probe

 ## Introduction